Law Induction13 DAY COURSE | 2-15 JULY 2023

 It does not cover air-fares, travel insurance or pocket money.

-- Admission to the Law Induction Programme is for students aged 15-17 years.
+- Admission to the Law Induction Programme is for students in Form 3 or Year 9 upwards.

 - In some circumstances, we may ask for the applicant to provide a reference from the school and a copy of their latest school report.

 - Students from one of our participating schools should apply via their school.
 (Please follow the School’s own timetable for Applications).